National Judicial Reference System: Background

 Tax litigation is an integral component of any modern tax administration.
 It not only helps resolve disputes between the tax payers and the tax administration, it also helps in the interpretation of tax issues and in planning transactions.

-The Indian Tax laws also provide an elaborate mechanism for resolution of tax disputes - both administrative involving the Commissioner of Income Tax (Appeals) and various Alternative Dispute Resolution mechanisms, as well as, through the appeal jurisdictions of the Income Tax Appellate Tribunal, High Courts and the Supreme Court of India.
-However, increasing volumes of litigation in various tribunals and courts, the long time taken for finalization of a tax dispute and varied interpretations of tax law taken by both tax officials and various judicial fora has become a cause of concern.
-The CAG, in its Performance Audit Report No. - 20 of 2009–10, states that the dimensions of disputes in income tax are staggering and that it takes a long time to settle tax disputes.
-The report also states that the Income Tax Department lacks credible and reliable data on the volume and impact of appeals which points to weak internal controls.
-Inadequate internal control in turn lead to time barring of appeals and delays in implementation of appellate orders.
+The Indian Tax laws also provide an elaborate mechanism for resolution of tax disputes - both administrative involving the Commissioner of Income Tax (Appeals) and various Alternative Dispute Resolution mechanisms, as well as through the appeal jurisdictions of the Income Tax Appellate Tribunal, High Courts, and the Supreme Court of India.
+However, increasing volumes of litigation in various tribunals and courts, the lengthy wait for finalization of tax disputes, and varied interpretations of tax law taken by both tax officials and various judicial fora have become a cause of concern.
+The CAG, in its Performance Audit Report No. - 20 of 2009–10, stated that the dimensions of disputes in income tax are staggering and that it takes a long time to settle tax disputes.
+The report also stated that the Income Tax Department lacks credible and reliable data on the volume and impact of appeals, which points to weak internal controls.
+Inadequate internal control, in turn, may lead to the expiration of the statute of limitations for appeals, as well as delays in implementation of appellate orders.
 The CAG report recommended automation of receipt and disposal of appellate orders.

 Besides maintenance of proper litigation database, there is also a need to continuously identify contentious legal issues, analyse them and take corrective action to clarify the law.
-An Office Memorandum of the Central Board of Direct Taxes states that a large part of litigation in the Direct Taxes matters involves interpretation of legal provisions.
-Inconsistent approach on contentious legal issues by officers of the department gives rise to further litigation.
-There have also been suggestions to identify and flag areas through the departments website where there are issues relating to interpretation of the tax law, so as to give taxpayers an insight into existing areas of litigation so they can avoid, as far as possible, taking litigation prone positions in their tax returns.
+An Office Memorandum of the Central Board of Direct Taxes stated that a large part of litigation in the Direct Taxes matters involves interpretation of legal provisions.
+The memorandum also stated that inconsistent approaches on contentious legal issues by officers of the department give rise to further litigation.
+There have also been suggestions to identify and flag areas through the department's website, when there are issues relating to interpretation of the tax law, so as to give taxpayers an insight into existing areas of litigation so they can avoid taking litigation prone positions in their tax returns.

 The NJRS project was taken up by the Income Tax Department to create an electronic platform as a replacement for the manual method of managing litigation.